StudyHub-Bulgaria/doorguy/README.md

 Pre-requisites for the web-app:
 > Python 3.6+

-> mysql 8 reachable on default port
+> mysql 8, reachable on 3306 ( can be configured )

 > DB connection strings are in .doorguy_config.toml

-Use pip to install the python dependancies:
+You can use pip (recommended) to install the python dependancies for each component:
 ```
 pip install -r requirements.txt
 ```

+## How to run the web app
+- Make sure mysql is running
-Run from /webapp
+- Run from /webapp
 ```
 python app_base.py
 ```